University Catalog 2024-2025

 Parking Permits

 All students living on or off campus may purchase a parking permit based on completed credit hours and permit availability.
-First-year resident parking permits are sold via a permit lottery, while all other parking permits are sold on a first come first serve basis.
+First-year resident parking permits are sold via a permit lottery, while all other permits are sold on a first-come-first-serve basis.
 Demand for permits exceeds supply, so parking permits do sell out.
 Students must be registered for classes to purchase a parking permit.
 All parking permits may be purchased online.
 All student parking permits are virtual.
 See our website for more information, transportation.ncsu.edu.

 Wolfline